adamrdrew/consolebot/README.md

 # ConsoleBot - GitHub Repository Assistant

-ConsoleBot is a CLI tool designed to assist developers in fetching summarized information about GitHub repositories based on natural language queries.
+ConsoleBot is a CLI tool designed to assist developers in fetching summarized information about ConsoleDot (RedHatInsights) GitHub repositories based on natural language queries.

 ## Features